-Discussion Posts: As a part of a group, each group will post two analysis documents of less than 2,000 words to initiate a discussion on the scenario identified.
+Discussion Posts: Students will post six analysis documents of less than 2,000 words to initiate a discussion on the scenario identified.

-Discussion Post Responses: Each student will post two short (50 words or less) responses to the Discussion Post scenarios.
+Discussion Post Responses: Each student will post five short (50 words or less) responses to the Discussion Post scenarios.
 In your post, please describe why you selected the post and what was learned from the approach taken by the group.
 Explain how this learning relates to the course materials.